seanorourke7/FlooringCalc/README.md

-The metric system may be the offical measurment used in most of eurpoe however a lot of people still use imperial so this is taken into account.
+The metric system may be the offical measurment used in most of europe however a lot of people still use imperial so this is taken into account.